-- Initial review is completed by the grant program administrator for eligibility and application requirements. - Eligible and complete applications received by the deadline are subject to a competitive review process. - Applications are evaluated and scored based on the evaluation criteria by a minimum of three reviewers - Grant program administrators do not score applications for their respective programs. - Applications must meet the minimum required score in order to be recommended for funding. - Grant program administrator finalizes recommendations based on the completed evaluations, past performance of the grantee and availability of program funds.
+- Initial review is completed by the grant program administrator for eligibility and application requirements. - Eligible and complete applications received by the deadline are subject to a competitive review process. - Applications are evaluated and scored based on the evaluation criteria by a minimum of three reviewers. - Grant program administrators do not score applications for their respective programs. - Applications must meet the minimum required score in order to be recommended for funding. - Grant program administrator finalizes recommendations based on the completed evaluations, past performance of the grantee and availability of program funds. - Applicant may be required to attend a board meeting for project approval and will be notified when their application is to be presented.